 Author's main message

 Many OECD countries have, or at some point have had, a policy that exempted older unemployed people from the requirement to search for a job, without consequences regarding their eligibility to receive unemployment insurance benefit payments.
 Such policies have often been motivated by the presumed poor job opportunities for older workers, and the desire to make space for younger entrants in the workforce.
 Exempting older unemployed workers from search requirements reflects the spirit of the 1980s, in which fairly generous early retirement schemes were also established.
-At present, an aging population, in combination with a low labor force participation rate by older workers, increasingly strains public finances and has already led some countries to increase their official retirement age to 67.
-Some countries, including the Netherlands, have abolished the exemption from search requirements for older unemployed workers.
+At present, an aging population, in combination with a low participation rate by older workers, increasingly strains public finances and has already led some countries to increase their official retirement age to 67.
+Some countries, including the Netherlands, have abolished the exemption from job search requirements for older unemployed workers.
 Due to this reform in the Netherlands, older unemployed workers have experienced higher re-employment rates.
 The effectiveness of imposing job search requirements onto older workers is affected by a larger package of policy measures aimed at enhancing their participation rate, including penalties for not meeting search requirements, the barring of alternative exit routes such as disability insurance and early retirement, and wage subsidies that increase job opportunities for older workers.

 Discussion of pros and cons